bluerobotics/bluerobotics.github.io/brov2/assembly.md

 5. Install the end cap onto the O-ring.
 Pay close attention to the orientation.
 Do not fully tighten any screws fully when first installing them; it may cause the O-ring to slip out of its groove.

-	[picture or cad model of the end cap back on the flange seal]
+	[picture of the endcap reinstalled]

 ## Installing the Power Wires from the Penetrators